star-constellation/Hyprland-Wallpaper_Roulette/README.md

 ## Customization

 * To add more wallpapers, simply add additional elif statements and update the random number range accordingly.
+* for example: just ccpy the code; elif [ "$NUM" -eq 3 ]; then swaybg -i "$PATH/YOURWALLPAPER.jpg" -m fill &
+ note:
+    This should be put at the center because it's elif.
+But if you want to put it in the last, just replace the previous last lines of code to elif and make the final that you put into else.

+  You should also change the Number 4 in "NUM=$((RANDOM % 4 + 1))" change it to the number(4) + how many wallpapers you added.

 ## About

 This is my first Linux automation project. :)